matt328/triton/README.md

 ## Testing

+Testing is using Catch2, Trompeloeil for mocking, llvm-cov for coverage.

 ## C++ Compiler Notes

 Largely simplified thanks to using Ninja instead of make.
 Ninja is cross platform, so no messing around with mingw32 builds, and seems to be a bit faster even with this tiny little project.
 Just install CMake, LLVM, and Ninja.
 These should be the same on all 3 platforms now.
 The `Visual Studio 17 2022` should generate a valid project, there is a small issue with the assets being located relative to the executable when debugging, but that is currently being worked on.
 That being said I mostly use ninja, clang, and VSCode for development.